dotnet/docs/docs/csharp/programming-guide/classes-and-structs/using-properties.md

  It is an error to use the implicit parameter name, `value`, for a local variable declaration in a `set` accessor.

 ## Remarks
- Properties can be marked as `public`, `private`, `protected`, `internal`, or `protected internal`.
+ Properties can be marked as `public`, `private`, `protected`, `internal`, `protected internal` or `private protected`.
 These access modifiers define how users of the class can access the property.
 The `get` and `set` accessors for the same property may have different access modifiers.
 For example, the `get` may be `public` to allow read-only access from outside the type, and the `set` may be `private` or `protected`.
 For more information, see [Access Modifiers](../../../csharp/programming-guide/classes-and-structs/access-modifiers.md).

  A property may be declared as a static property by using the `static` keyword.
 This makes the property available to callers at any time, even if no instance of the class exists.
 For more information, see [Static Classes and Static Class Members](../../../csharp/programming-guide/classes-and-structs/static-classes-and-static-class-members.md).